Skip to content ↓

 ERPSSA Panathlon Competition Winners (2022)

-In 2017 Holy Family were one of the first 2 schools in Surrey and one of the first 100 in England to be awarded the prestigious School Games Platinum Award for high quality PE & Sport provision
+In 2017 Holy Family was one of the first 2 schools in Surrey and one of the first 100 in England to be awarded the prestigious School Games Platinum Award for high quality PE & Sport provision.

-In 2019, Holy Family were the first school in Surrey to be awarded the Platinum award for the second time.
+In 2019, Holy Family was the first school in Surrey to be awarded the Platinum award for the second time.

 Holy Family Awarded the prestigious Youth Sports Trust Gold Award for high quality PE & Sport provision

-Holy Family selected by The Youth Sports Trust, Sport England & Association of Physical Education as a national best practise case study school for highly effective use of sports premium funding
+Holy Family was selected by The Youth Sports Trust, Sport England & Association of Physical Education as a national best practise case study school for highly effective use of sports premium funding.

 Holy Family chosen as the lead ambassador school for GetSet4PE teaching & learning national PE scheme for schools

-Holy Family chosen as one of the first two lead ambassador schools for Teach Active, a national teaching & learning programme
+Holy Family was chosen as one of the first two lead ambassador schools for Teach Active, a national teaching & learning programme.

-Facilities were improved during the last two years due to a successful bid to the Big Lottery Fund.
+Facilities have been improved during the last four years due to a successful bid for the Big Lottery Fund.
 Netball courts were resurfaced and painted.
-A long jump pit and daily mile track was installed thanks to a successful bid to The London Marathon Charitable Trust
+A long jump pit and daily mile track was installed thanks to a successful bid to The London Marathon Charitable Trust.

 A rigorous programme of CPD and paired teaching was used to increase the skills of specific staff in order to build a sustainable small PE team.

-Pupil voice feedback highlights increase in confidence, enjoyment, self-esteem and attainment both in sport and increasingly in the classroom
+Pupil voice feedback highlights an increase in confidence, enjoyment, self-esteem and attainment both in sport and increasingly in the classroom,